Lauren. 22. Montreal.

 Why does sleep paralysis have to be a thing?
-It actually happens to me regularly and it’s always so traumatizing.
+It happens to me on a weekly basis and it’s always so traumatizing.

 So the novel that’s been kicking my ass for the last few years has finally decided to cooperate and let me write it.